d2l-ai/d2l-en/chapter_recurrent-neural-networks/sequence.md

-Now suppose that we wish to employ the strategy mentioned above, where we condition only on the $\tau$ previous sequence steps, i.e., $x_{t-1}, \ldots, x_{t-\tau}$, rather than the entire sequence history $x_{t-1}, \ldots, x_1$.
+Now suppose that we wish to employ the strategy mentioned above, where we condition only on the $\tau$ previous time steps, i.e., $x_{t-1}, \ldots, x_{t-\tau}$, rather than the entire sequence history $x_{t-1}, \ldots, x_1$.
 Whenever we can throw away the history